-- (3) a Certificate of Good Standing from each state bar in which the applicant is a member, issued no more than 30 days before filing the Application of Non-Resident Attorney to Appear in a Specific Case. - (c) Approval of the applicant's pro hac vice application will be at the discretion of the assigned judge in each case in which an application is submitted.
+- (1) a separate proposed Order; - (2) the pro hac vice fee set by General Order of the Court (unless the applicant is employed by the United States or any of its departments or agencies, in which case no fee is required); and - (3) a Certificate of Good Standing from each state bar in which the applicant is a member, issued no more than 30 days before filing the Application of Nonresident Attorney to Appear in a Specific Case. - (c) Approval of the applicant's pro hac vice application will be at the discretion of the assigned judge in each case in which an application is submitted.